Dario-Lloshi-Development-LLC/NurMakkah/docs/MAP_FIXES_DOCUMENTATION.md

 - `ACCESS_NETWORK_STATE` - For network connectivity checks

 ### 3. Map Markers Added
-The following important Hajj locations have been added as markers on the map:
+The following important Nur Makkah locations have been added as markers on the map:

 1. **Kaaba/Masjid al-Haram** (21.4225, 39.8262)
    - The holiest site in Islam

 2. **Mount Arafat** (21.3544, 39.9857)
-   - The most important day of Hajj
+   - The most important day of Nur Makkah

 3. **Muzdalifah** (21.4067, 39.9364)
    - Sacred valley where pilgrims spend the night